lhoeg/rails-sti-enum/README.md

 It seems it is, although with a tiny tweak to set the type on creation :)

+*Drawbacks:* Manually edit Enum values to add new class.

+*Note:* Should explicitly map enum values' integer mapping to avoid disaster when adding/removing types!

 ## Initial Ruby and Rails versions

     mkdir rails-sti-enum